kubernetes/website/content/id/docs/concepts/workloads/controllers/deployment.md

 ## Clean up Policy

 You can set `.spec.revisionHistoryLimit` field in a Deployment to specify how many old ReplicaSets for this Deployment you want to retain.
 The rest will be garbage-collected in the background.
-By default, it is 10.
+Umumnya, it is 10.

 {{< note >}}